Kasu luxury real estate developer

 So, to bring solace to the buyer, we have put together a small checklist for you to help with your property-buying (buying a home) decision.
 While investing in any of the Kasu properties, our team is always available to support you every step of the way, but still, we urge you to use this checklist so that you're confident and comfortable while making the final call.

-It has been a buyers’ market for a while as the interest rates are favourable.
-So here’s what you can do -
+It has been a buyer's market for a while as the interest rates are favourable.
+So here's what you can do:

-If you want to buy a villa or apartment in Goa, don’t look at any properties which are not RERA compliant.
+If you want to buy a villa or apartment in Goa, don't look at any properties which are not RERA compliant.
 The RERA seal is very important as it denotes that the developer has complied with all mandates of RERA.
-You can then find all development updates, plans, and details on the developers’ website.
-The developer is required to maintain the up-to-date status on the construction stage, number of floors, number of units to be developed, etc.
+You can then find all development updates, plans, and details on the developers' website.
+The developer is required to maintain an up-to-date status on the construction stage, the number of floors, the number of units to be developed, etc.

 a.
 Completion Certificate